banool/anchor/FIREBASE_SETUP.md

 # Firebase Setup Guide for Anchor App

-This guide will walk you through setting up Firebase for your Anchor app with Cloud SQL + Data Connect, Firebase Crashlytics, and Firebase Remote Config.
+This guide will walk you through setting up Firebase for your Anchor app with Cloud SQL + Data Connect, Firebase Authentication, Firebase Crashlytics, and Firebase Remote Config.

 ## Prerequisites